mountolive/eltiempo/README.md

 The `eltiempo` wraps a client and a corresponding parser for retrieving weather data from [eltiempo](https://www.tiempo.com/api/)'s api

 An example CLI is also provided.
-This can retrieve today's temperature, and current week's maximum and minimum average temperature.
+This can retrieve today's temperature, and current week's maximum and minimum average temperature of any registered city in Barcelona, Spain.

 ## Requirements